This post may contain affiliate links. Please read my disclosure policy.

 Some Stuff About Stuffing

 Many of us grew up eating stuffing straight from the turkey.
 It was the way it was done back in the day and both Mom and Grandma would look at you as if you were off your rocker if you told them this wasn’t the best way to do things.
 However, these days the USDA recommends the stuffing be baked separately for optimum safety.
-My feelings on this are that it just isn’t worth even the seemingly small risk of contamination and besides, I am so in love with the Crock-Pot method of cooking my stuffing it will forever be the way I do it.
+My feelings on this are that it just isn’t worth even the seemingly small risk of contamination and besides, I am so in love with my Crock-Pot Stuffing that the slow cooker will forever be my method of choice.

 I always prep my bird on a foil lined baking sheet or cutting board so that when it’s ready to transfer to the roasting pan the foil can be tossed.
 It is now recommended that you skip the bird bath to help prevent contamination in your kitchen.
 I’m absolutely fine with this change.
 No more awkward fumbling with a heavy, slippery turkey in the kitchen sink.
 Remove the gizzard and organs from the cavities of the turkey and blot it dry with some paper towels.